niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 ### 5.8.1 Recommendation for approval

-- NIEM SHOULD confirm all public review comments have been appropriately processed.
+- The NBAC or NTAC SHOULD confirm all public review comments have been appropriately processed.
 - The NBAC or NTAC SHOULD decide via lazy consensus when to nominate the designated branch to the PGB as a PS.
 - The NBAC or NTAC SHOULD submit their nomination to the PGB by posting to the [PGB mailing list](mailto:niemopen-pgb@lists.oasis-open-projects.org), including
   - title, version, and GitHub download zip link